-Covid-19 coronavirus: Govt tracing app only good for 'one unlikely scenario' - academic
+Covid 19 coronavirus: Govt tracing app only good for 'one unlikely scenario' - academic

 "I found the interface to set it up rather clunky and I suspect a lot of people will give up.
 It also asks for a lot of information - admittedly voluntary - that it doesn't need."

-The NZ COVID Tracer app asks for your name, email and cell number, with other details including birth date, gender, ethnicity and address optional.
+The NZ COVID Tracer app asks for your name, email and cell phone number, with other details including birth date, gender, ethnicity and address optional.

 Once registered, the app can be used to scan QR codes at shops, cafes and the like to keep a record of where you've been.